Number of human cases of influenza A (H5N1) in Los Angeles County: 0

 Current Situation

 Over the past few years, public health departments at the federal, state, and local levels have been tracking a specific strain of Influenza A (H5N1) due to its ability to infect mammals.
 This includes wild animals like foxes, bears, and sea lions, as well as domestic pets such as cats and dogs.
-In 2022, a human case was identified in an individual who had direct contact with presumably infected poultry (see the full report).
+In 2022, a human case of H5N1 was detected for the first time in the United States in an individual who had direct contact with presumably infected poultry (see the full report).

 Despite these occurrences, the risk to the general public remains low.
 Human cases are extremely rare, and the virus typically does not spread from person to person.
 Those at greatest risk include individuals working with or living near infected birds or cattle.